 | South Vietnam | Dry Season (Dec-Apr) | Warm, sunny, ideal for city exploration and delta tours | Wet season (Jun-Aug) can have heavy rain and floods |

 - Mekong Delta: A short distance from Ho Chi Minh City, the Mekong Delta offers a distinct lifestyle centered around the Mekong River.
-Tours often include visits to Cai Rang floating market, fruit gardens, specialty factories (like bee farms or rice paper production), and riverside villages.
+Tours often include visits to Cai Rang floating market, lush fruit gardens, specialty factories (like bee farms or rice paper production), and serene riverside villages.
 Travelers can observe local life and participate in traditional crafts such as making sedge mats or coconut candy.

 - Phu Quoc Island: Known as "Pearl Island," Phu Quoc is Vietnam's largest island and a popular destination for relaxing beach holidays.
 It offers a range of resorts and attractions, including Ho Quoc Pagoda, Phu Quoc Prison, Phu Quoc National Park, Sao Beach, Duong Dong Night Market, pepper gardens, and fish sauce factories.
 For families, Vinpearl Land and Vinpearl Safari Phu Quoc are notable attractions.
 Resorts along Tran Hung Dao Road, near Duong Dong Town Center, are often recommended for their convenience to amenities and proximity to beaches.